 (The strategic role of a submarine to the nation’s maritime defence cannot be ignored but what makes it stink is the way these submarines were purchased and maintained.
-Image source: http://www.marinebuzz.com)
+Image source: Flickr / US Navy)

-I love submarines – seen Wolfgang Petersen’s excellent Das Boot several times (wished to be an U-Boat captain) and I even wrote a short novel on submarine for my NaNoWriMo project.
-It is great that we have submarine – not one but two.
-And recently we received the 2nd submarine, KD 1Malaysia KD Tun Razak in our waters and we were indeed proud of it.
+I love submarines – seen Wolfgang Petersen’s excellent Das Boot several times (wished to be a U-Boat captain) and I even wrote a short novel on submarines for my NaNoWriMo project.
+It is great that we have not one but two of them – KD Tun Razak in our waters and we were indeed proud of it.

 KD Tunku Abdul Rahman remains at the Teluk Sepanggar naval base in Sabah as problems have again resulted in the submarine being docked.

 The Malay Mail was informed by defence industry sources that the unspecified problems were detected after the submarine completed its tropical water trials last month.
 A routine maintenance check later revealed the problems.

 Since then, the submarine has remained at the naval base unfixed.

 At first, we became the laughing stock when the Malaysian submarine could not do its basic function – it could not dive and it was so for 3 months before that problem got fixed (permanently?).

 Now there seem to be more problems and we are only talking about the first submarine.
 We have yet to know what problems that the second submarine will face when it goes for sea trials.
 Ya sure we have warranties for now but what happens in the future when the warranties expire and we need to fork more for repairs (more for the commission to the buggers who “facilitated” the repair contracts?)